ibnusyuhadap3/slim-lite-configuration/README.md

 ### Register Per Route

-After register Slim Lite Configuration into container, then we can register all items of configuration in specific route.
+As middleware, after register Slim Lite Configuration into container, then we can register all items of configuration in specific route.

 ```
 // configuration only available in this route